wikimedia/pywikibot/tests/README.rst

   def test_patch(self):
     self.assertEqual('pong', http_ping())

 Contributing tests
 ==================

+The test package distinguishes between framework tests, which cover Pywikibot framework components, and script tests, which cover individual Pywikibot scripts.

-Test modules should be named according to the pywikibot that is being tested. e.g. the module pywikibot.page is tested by tests.page_tests.
+Test modules should be named according to the Pywikibot component being tested.
+For example, the module :mod:`pywikibot.page` is tested by :source:`tests/page_tests`.

-New test classes should be added to the existing test modules unless it tests a new component of pywikibot.
+New test classes should be added to the existing test modules unless they test a new component of Pywikibot.

-All test classes must be a subclass of tests.aspects.TestCase, which uses a metaclass to dynamically check the test can be run on a specified site, or run a test on multiple sites.
+All test classes must be a subclass of :class:`TestCase
+<tests.aspects.TestCase>`.
+Its metaclass validates the declared test environment
+and dynamically creates the required site objects.
+Tests can declare a specific site, multiple sites, or other behaviour attributes as described in :ref:`Test behaviour attributes`.

 Test sites
 ----------

-If a test depends on a specific site, add class attributes 'family' and code'.
+If a test depends on a specific site, add the class attributes ``family`` and ``code``:

 ::

     family = 'wikipedia'
     code = 'en'

-Once declared, the Site object can be accessed at self.site.
+Once declared, the Site object is available as ``self.site``.

-If a test requires multiple specific sites, add a class attribute 'sites'.
+If a test requires multiple specific sites, define the ``sites`` class attribute.
+Each key becomes a separate test variant.

 ::